Baker Hughes (NYSE:BKR) PT Raised to $35.00

-Baker Hughes (NYSE:BKR) had its price objective lifted by stock analysts at Stephens from $30.00 to $35.00 in a note issued to investors on Friday, The Fly reports.
-The brokerage presently has an “overweight” rating on the stock.
-Stephens’ price objective points to a potential upside of 28.49% from the stock’s current price.
+Baker Hughes (NYSE:BKR) had its price target lifted by Cowen from $33.00 to $35.00 in a research report sent to investors on Friday morning, The Fly reports.
+Cowen currently has an outperform rating on the stock.

-BKR has been the subject of several other reports.
-Morgan Stanley upped their target price on Baker Hughes from $28.00 to $30.00 and gave the company an “overweight” rating in a report on Monday, October 11th.
-Benchmark began coverage on Baker Hughes in a research note on Friday, November 19th.
-They issued a “hold” rating on the stock.
-Wells Fargo & Company upped their price objective on Baker Hughes from $25.00 to $26.00 and gave the company an “equal weight” rating in a research note on Thursday, October 21st.
-JPMorgan Chase & Co. downgraded Baker Hughes from an “overweight” rating to a “neutral” rating and set a $29.00 price objective on the stock. in a research note on Thursday, January 13th.
-Finally, Barclays upped their price objective on Baker Hughes from $28.00 to $30.00 and gave the company an “overweight” rating in a research note on Thursday, October 21st.
-Three analysts have rated the stock with a hold rating, fifteen have given a buy rating and two have given a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the stock has an average rating of “Buy” and an average price target of $30.24.
+Several other analysts also recently issued reports on the company.
+Stephens raised their price target on Baker Hughes from $30.00 to $35.00 and gave the stock an overweight rating in a report on Friday.
+Wells Fargo & Company raised their price target on Baker Hughes from $25.00 to $26.00 and gave the stock an equal weight rating in a report on Thursday, October 21st.
+Susquehanna raised their price target on Baker Hughes from $30.00 to $33.00 and gave the stock a positive rating in a report on Friday.
+Morgan Stanley raised their price target on Baker Hughes from $28.00 to $30.00 and gave the stock an overweight rating in a report on Monday, October 11th.
+Finally, JPMorgan Chase & Co. downgraded Baker Hughes from an overweight rating to a neutral rating and set a $29.00 price target on the stock. in a report on Thursday, January 13th.
+Three equities research analysts have rated the stock with a hold rating, fifteen have given a buy rating and two have given a strong buy rating to the company’s stock.
+According to data from MarketBeat, Baker Hughes currently has a consensus rating of Buy and an average target price of $30.24.

-In related news, SVP Kurt Camilleri sold 9,992 shares of the stock in a transaction on Monday, November 1st.
-The stock was sold at an average price of $25.54, for a total value of $255,195.68.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, EVP Maria C. Borras sold 14,000 shares of the stock in a transaction on Thursday, October 28th.
-The shares were sold at an average price of $24.86, for a total value of $348,040.00.
+In other news, major shareholder Electric Co General sold 47,380,978 shares of the business’s stock in a transaction on Wednesday, November 3rd.
+The stock was sold at an average price of $25.00, for a total value of $1,184,524,450.00.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Also, EVP Maria C. Borras sold 12,274 shares of the business’s stock in a transaction on Friday, December 10th.
+The stock was sold at an average price of $25.22, for a total value of $309,550.28.
 The disclosure for this sale can be found here.
-Insiders sold 47,489,911 shares of company stock worth $1,187,252,165 in the last quarter.
-0.29% of the stock is currently owned by company insiders.
+Insiders sold a total of 47,489,911 shares of company stock worth $1,187,252,165 in the last three months.
+Company insiders own 0.29% of the company’s stock.

 Baker Hughes Co is a holding company.
 The firm engages in the provision of oilfield products, services, and digital solutions.
 It operates through the following segments: Oilfield Services (OFS), Oilfield Equipment (OFE), Turbomachinery & Process Solutions (TPS) and Digital Solutions (DS).
 The OFS segment provides products and services for on and offshore operations across the lifecycle of a well, ranging from drilling, evaluation, completion, production, and intervention.